jimjeffers/DTTG-Jekyll/_posts/2013-06-07-orientating-yourself-in-ios.md

 ---
 layout: post
 author: Jim Jeffers
-title: "Orientating Yourself in iOS."
+title: "Orientating Yourself in iOS"
 published: true
 excerpt:
   It's easy to mess up when attempting to detect interface orientations in your iOS app.
 Here's the run down.
 ---

 Working with device orientation is essential when building apps on a tablet.
 Users expect your app to work in all orientations and only games can pull off portrait or landscape only modes.

-But detecting and responding to the orientation of the device is not always clear.
-Since I've started developing in iOS I've seen multiple different ways to access the device orientation:
+And while the subject seems basic, how to detect and respond to the orientation of the device is not always clear.
+Since I've started developing in iOS I've seen multiple different ways to figure out the orientation of the screen:

 1. You can access the `UIDeviceOrientation *orientation` via the current device itself: